cesjn/GeoFS-Smooth-Cam/README.md

 1. Install the  [Tampermonkey extension](https://www.tampermonkey.net/)  for your browser.

-2. Create a new script and paste the contents of  `Smooth Camera tampermonkey NEW.js`.
+2. Create a new script and paste the contents of  `Smooth Camera.js`.

 3. Save the script and refresh GeoFS.